innoq/tutorial-clj-webapp/tutorial/chapters/00_instructions.md

     lein new compojure todo-app

-If you are using the [Nightcode IDE](https://sekao.net/nightcode/) for developing Clojure (which I recommend, especially when starting out with the language), you can start the application directly from the IDE.
+If you are using the [Nightcode IDE](https://sekao.net/nightcode/) for developing Clojure (which I recommend, especially when starting out with the language), you can start the application directly from the IDE (by hitting the `Run` button).

 Otherwise, you can start the app from the command line: